klutchell/balena-hedgedoc/README.md

 ## Manual Deployment

-Alternatively, deployment can be carried out by manually creating a [balenaCloud account](https://dashboard.balena-cloud.com) and application, flashing a device, downloading the project and pushing it via the [balena CLI](https://github.com/balena-io/balena-cli).
+Alternatively, deployment can be carried out by manually creating a [balenaCloud account](https://dashboard.balena-cloud.com) and application, flashing a device, downloading the project, and pushing it via the [balena CLI](https://github.com/balena-io/balena-cli).

 ### Environment Variables